 The children will be asked if they will co-operate with their parents, teachers and their parish so that they will be ready to receive the sacraments.
 Parents will be asked if they will actively participate in the religious education of their children, and support and encourage their children by your word and example.

 PENITENTIAL SERVICE & FIRST RECONCILIATION

-Since Advent is a penitential season where all the faithful are encouraged prepare for the coming of our Saviour at Christmas by going to confession.
+Advent is a penitential season where all the faithful are encouraged to prepare for the coming of our Saviour at Christmas by going to confession.
 It is for this reason that all children preparing for the sacraments of Holy Communion or Confirmation are to celebrate the Sacrament of Reconciliation.
-For some children it will be their First Reconciliation and for others it will their duty to prepare themselves for Confirmation.
+For some children it will be their First Reconciliation and for others it will be in order to prepare themselves for Confirmation.

-A Penitential service is conducted on specific evening during the week for children celebrating their First Reconciliation and Confirmation along with the entire parish community.
+The Penitential service this year will be conducted on Tuesday, Dec.
+4th at 7pm for children celebrating their First Reconciliation and Confirmation along with the entire parish community.

 After the children have celebrated their First Reconciliation during Advent they will prepare for the sacrament of Holy Communion during the Lenten season.
-In the spring within the Easter season there will be a designated Sunday mass at 10:30 for all the children who are ready to receive their First Holy Communion will do so on at the 10:30am Mass on Sunday, 28 April, 2019
+In the spring, children who are ready to receive their First Holy Communion will do so on at the 10:30am Mass on Sunday, 28 April, 2019

-Questions regarding Sacramental Preparation can be directed to the youth coordinator, Charity Corbett, at email@example.com or through the Parish office at 613-728-0201 or email: email@example.com.
+Questions regarding Sacramental Preparation can be directed to the youth coordinator, Charity Corbett, at email@example.com or through the Parish office at 613-728-0201.